cdfoundation/sig-interoperability/workstreams/events_in_cicd/vocabulary.md

 - **Service Deployed**: a new instance of the Service has been deployed
 - **Service Upgraded**: an existing instance of a Service has been upgraded to a new version
 - **Service Undeployed**: an existing instance of a Service has been terminated an it is not longer present in an environment

+Continous Deployment Events MUST include the following attributes:

+- **Environment ID**: unique identifier for the Environment

+Optional attributes:

+- **Environment Name**: user-friendly name for the environment, to be displayed in tools or User Interfaces
+- **Environment URL**: URL to reference where the environment is located